China Railways DF4: North Korea

 In 2001, the Korean State Railway bought two locomotives of type CKD4A (DF4D) new from CNR Dalian; these were delivered in July 2002.
 These are powered by the same 16V240ZJD as the Chinese DF4D, producing 2,940 kW and have a maximum speed of 100 km/h.
 They are painted in the standard light blue over dark green, but their numbers are not known.

 Between 2006 and 2008, three batches of refurbished second-hand DF4 ("DF4A") and DF4B were delivered to North Korea.
 These are numbered in the 내연200 series (내연 = Naeyŏn, "internal combustion") and are in service for passenger and freight trains all over North Korea; many are assigned to the Hamhŭng area.
 The total number delivered is not known, but the number is at least 36 units, numbered 내연201 to 내연225 and 내연261 to 내연271.
 Many are still in their former Chinese paint, but some have been repainted into the standard light blue over dark green, and two have received the dark green/yellow scheme applied to many M62-type diesels obtained second hand from Germany and Slovakia.
 There is at least one DF4D, in standard blue over green livery.

+Indonesia

+During the construction of Jakarta–Bandung high speed railway line, the Chinese construction company PowerChina brought and used several DF4 locomotives.
+The first unit, DF4B-1295, arrived at the Port of Tanjung Priok on 22 November 2021.
+It was transported to Tegalluar depot in Bandung on 21 January 2022.
+The second batch arrived on 28 January, consisted of DF4B-7552, 7553, 9129 and 7549.
+The third batch arrived in Tanjung Priok in December 2022, with the DF4B-6385 on 16 December and the DF4C-4151 on 31 December.

+During the construction of the line, one of the DF4 was involved in an accident.
+The DF4B-7553 was derailed on 18 December 2022 while hauling a track-laying machine.
+The derailment occurred in Padalarang District, West Bandung Regency.
+The derailed train was evacuated on 20 December.

+At the conclusion of the line construction, the PowerChina's DF4s were moved out of the country for use elsewhere.
+For maintenance and backup purpose, the Kereta Cepat Indonesia China (KCIC) operated a single DF4D, numbered CC207 23 01.
+Under the Indonesian railway nomenclature, the DF4 operated by KCIC was classified as CC207 class.